ndaneil/crowdedness-monitor/README.md

 }
 ```

 Here, firstly WiFi then BLE scanning is performed.
-Then if there have been a couple of round of scans, the data is sent to the AVR-IoT Cellular Mini which will publish this information to the InfluxDB storage.
+Then, if there have been a couple of round of scans already, the data is sent to the AVR-IoT Cellular Mini which will publish this information to the InfluxDB storage.
 The device cleanup is also called, followed by checking the Serial2 connection whether a sleep command has been issued by the other microcontroller.

 With this, the code to run on the ESP32 is complete.
 The full source code is available [here](./esp32.ino).
 To upload it, select ESP32 dev module as the device, choose the right serial port and set the partition scheme to Huge APP: